-The Nebo and Babel deposits (jointly referred to as Nebo-Babel) is the largest nickel-sulphide discovery since Voisey’s Bay in Canada in 1993 and the first major discovery in the West Musgrave region.
+The Nebo and Babel deposits (jointly referred to as Nebo-Babel) are the largest nickel-sulphide discovery since Voisey’s Bay in Canada in 1993 and the first major discovery in the West Musgrave region.

-· Low technical risk due to open pit mining methods and a conventional processing requirement;
+· Low technical risk due to open pit mining methods and con

-· An operating cost profile at the lower end of existing Western Australian nickel producers;
+· An operating cost profile at the lower end of existing nickel and copper producers;

-· An initial mine life >10 years with scope to significantly increase this; and
+· An initial mine life >8 years with scope to increase this to beyond 15 years; and

 · A large scale depoist, producing high quality nickel, copper and cobalt metal concentrates.

 In April 2015 a positive Scoping Study was completed for Nebo-Babel demonstrating a technically robust project with a long initial mine life; low operating cost profile; and high quality product.